 Yellow Ribbon program

 The NYMC School of Health Sciences and Practice and the NYMC Graduate School of Biomedical Sciences participate in the Yellow Ribbon Program, an extension of the Post-9/11 GI Bill® that enables active-duty military personnel, veterans, and uniform services employees to attend NYMC at little or no cost.
 Through Yellow Ribbon, the VA and degree-granting institutions such as NYMC can allocate funds to cover any tuition balance not addressed by the standard Post-9/11 GI Bill® benefit.

 To be eligible, applicants must have served at least three years of active duty beginning on or after September 11, 2001.
-For more information, view the respective Student Application Policy/Procedures for the Yellow Ribbon Program.
+For more information, view the Student Application Procedures for the Yellow Ribbon Program.

 Voluntary Education Institutional Compliance Program

 New York Medical College does not provide commission, bonus, or other incentive payment based directly or indirectly on service member enrollments and does not participate in high-pressure recruitment tactics.
 New York Medical College’s policy for working with deployment and other military deferments is a simple process of informing the program advisor assigned to each student.
 Accommodations are made and the students may drop classes with no penalties.